natenka/pyneng-book-en/docs/source/book/09_functions/index.rst

 * file opening
 * deletion (or skipping) of lines starting with exclamation mark (for Cisco)
 * deleting (or skipping) empty lines
-* deleting line feed characters at the end of lines
+* deleting new line characters at the end of lines
 * converting the result to a list

 Beyond that, actions can vary depending on what needs to be done.